 In this new study, Alfonso Renart, the principal investigator that led the study, and his team, trained rats to discriminate between two sounds of slightly different intensities.
 They constructed minuscule headphones, specially adapted to the head of rats, and used them to deliver sounds simultaneously to both ears.

 In each trial, the sound on one of the two speakers would be slightly louder, and the rat’s job was to report which speaker played the louder sound by orienting towards the corresponding side.
 “This behavior is natural to rats, because they orient their heads towards the source of a sound, just like we do,” explains José Pardo-Vazquez, one of the article’s co-authors.
-The rats could experience the sound as long as they needed in order to make up their mind.
+The rats could experience the sound for as long as they needed in order to make up their mind.
 Thus, every attempt provided a choice, and a decision time.

 “Our experiments confirmed that the animals’ behavior matched Weber’s Law,” says Pardo-Vazquez.
 “Their ability to tell which of the two sounds was louder only depended on the ratio between the sounds’ intensities.
 If the rat had to compare the intensities of two sounds that were played softly, its accuracy was just as good as with a pair of sounds that were played loudly, as long as both pairs had the same intensity ratio.”